-- a) The applicant fills out the online request on DigiCert's web site and the applicant submits the required information, including PKCS#10 CSR, e-mail address, common name, organizational information, address, and billing information. - b) The applicant accepts the Subscriber Agreement. - c) The applicant submits the required information to DigiCert. - d) The applicant pays the certificate fees. - e) DigiCert verifies the submitted information using a variety of sources, including third party databases and government records.
+- a) The applicant fills out the online request on DigiCert's web site and the applicant submits the required information, including PKCS#10 CSR, email address, common name, organizational information, address, and billing information. - b) The applicant accepts the Subscriber Agreement. - c) The applicant submits any additional information requested by DigiCert. - d) DigiCert verifies the submitted information using a variety of sources, including third party databases and government records. - e) The applicant pays the certificate fees.

-- f) Upon successful validation of the application information, DigiCert may issue the certificate to the applicant or should the application be rejected, DigiCert will alert the applicant that the application has been unsuccessful. - g) Renewal is conducted as per the procedures outlined in this CP/CPS and on DigiCert's website. - h) Revocation is conducted as per the procedures outlined in this CP/CPS.
+f) Upon successful validation of the application information, DigiCert may issue the certificate to the applicant or should the application be rejected, DigiCert will alert the applicant that the application has been unsuccessful.